fattyageboy/berthcare/design-documentation/design-system/style-guide.md

 > "Simplicity is the ultimate sophistication.
 If users need a manual, the design has failed."

 BerthCare exists to eliminate friction between caregivers and the people they serve.
-Every design decision starts with a simple question: **Does this help a nurse provide better care?**
+Every design decision starts with a simple question: **Does this help a caregiver provide better care?**

 ### Core Principles